sheldrake/PM/handbook/sections/code-review-conduct.md

 ## The code of conduct for code reviewers

-As stated before, commenting on someone else's code is also a human task, be nice to your fellow developers.
-Here are some pieces of advice, following them will highly decrease the chance that developers cry or throw chairs to each other in the office.
-(Just to mention, I have never seen the latter.
-So far...)

 ### Don'ts
 * Don't refer to personal traits and don't judge (e.g. refer from saying you/your code is stupid...)
 * Don't make demands (at least put there a please and explain why you ask for a change)